REPTILE / new pets

 Tips for home, health and fun

-- Pacman frogs can live up to five years
+- Lifespan: Pacman frogs can live up to 5 years

-- Yes, they are named for their resemblance to the star of the 80s arcade game!
+- What's In a Name: They are named for their resemblance to the star of the 1980s arcade game

-- They’re some of the only frogs with teeth and will bite if startled
+- Did You Know: They’re some of the only frogs with teeth

-- Line the bottom of the terrarium with 2 to 3 inches of coconut-fiber or bark bedding — your frog will enjoy burrowing in it.
-Scoop the poop at least once a week and change out the bedding completely once a month.
+- Line the bottom of the terrarium with 2 to 4 inches (5-10 cm) of coconut-fiber or bark bedding; your frog will enjoy burrowing in it.
+Remove droppings frequently and change out the bedding completely at least once a month.

 - At night, switch to a night-specific bulb so you can watch your pet with minimum disturbance.